This section doesn’t currently include any content. Add content to this section using the sidebar.

 A little elbow grease will go a long way in keeping your cat safe.
 After heavy snowfall, your outdoor cat could be snowed into their shelter!
 Be sure to shovel the entrance to your cat’s shelter and clear the area of snow and ice.
 We strongly recommend sticking to the shovel, as rock salt and other harsh snow melting chemicals can be poisonous and potentially lethal if ingested.
 Plus, they can damage your cat’s paws!

-Check Beneath the Hood of Your Car
+Look Beneath the Hood of Your Car During Winter

-In the depths of winter, cats will often seek shelter inside a wheel well, or beneath or inside the car’s engine.
-This area is naturally shielded from the elements and retains warmth long after your car is turned off.
-Needless to say, operating your vehicle while an outdoor cat is beneath the hoodcan be dangerous and even fatal.
-Before you start your car in the winter, give the hood a couple of taps.
-If a cat is using your car for shelter, this should be more than enough to scare them from their hiding place and send them safely on their way.
+During the chilling depths of winter, cats often find shelter inside a wheel well or beneath or inside the car’s engine.
+This area naturally offers protection from the elements and retains warmth long after your car is turned off.
+However, operating your car while an outdoor cat isnestled beneath the hood can be life-threatening.Before starting your car in winter, give the hood a couple of taps.
+If a cat is using your car for shelter, this should be enough to scare them away and ensure their safety.

 The absolute best way to keep your cat safe all winter long is to keep them indoors.
 According to TheRescueVets.com, “Anything 45 degrees and below is too cold for outdoor cats, so be sure to bring in your feline friend to prevent frostbite on their ears, tails, and toes.”
 Family pets should only be let out in winter weather for short periods of time and under close supervision.
 However, for those special pet lovers caring for colonies of feral cats, these tips can help to make their lives as safe and comfortable as possible all season long.